oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 The typical FPGA DPC++ development workflow is to iterate in each of these stages, refining the code using the feedback provided by that stage.
 Intel&reg; recommends relying on emulation and the optimization report whenever possible.

 Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel&reg; oneAPI DPC++ Compiler (part of the Intel&reg; oneAPI Base Toolkit).
-An FPGA hardware compile requires the Intel&reg; FPGA Add-On for oneAPI Base Toolkit.
+An FPGA hardware compile requires the Intel&reg; FPGA Add-On for Intel@reg; oneAPI Base Toolkit.

 #### FPGA Emulator